 The Hurricanes continued to gather momentum as a team and had a breakout year in 2005-2006.
 Following the NHL lockout, the Canes stormed onto the ice and turned in their best regular season performance in franchise history.
 Eliminating the Montreal Canadiens in six games and then the New Jersey Devils in five games, Carolina faced off against the Buffalo Sabres in the Eastern Conference Finals.
 A heart pounding series throughout, the action culminated in an unforgettable game seven where the Hurricanes rallied back from a third period deficit to overtake the Sabres and win the series.

-Eager to break the playoff drought this season, Bill Peters is hoping that in his fourth season as head coach of the Carolina Hurricanes he can finally get his guys over the hump and back in the playoff mix.
-Searching for a new captain to lead the team, Peters has a talented young team that is backstopped by the consistent goaltending of Cam Ward.
-He is backed up by Scott Darling, who comes over from Chicago to help out the team.
-The defensive corps is led by Justin Faulk.
+Eager to break the playoff drought this season, the team will be led by a new coach for the 2018-2019 season.
+Returning to the club in a different capacity, Rod Brind’Amour will stand behind the bench and make the decisions for this club.
+The man that captained the only championship team in franchise history now hopes to get them there while wearing a suit.
+While the Stanley Cup is his ultimate goal, Brind’Amour’s first task is to turn this team back into a strong competitor and breach the wall of the playoffs.
+He has a talented young team that has been backstopped by the consistent goaltending of his former teammate, Cam Ward.
+Whether the 34 year old netminder will re-sign with the team is not yet known.
+He is backed up by Scott Darling, who came over from Chicago with the intention of becoming the starter.
+The defensive corps is led by Captain Justin Faulk.
 Trevor Van Riemsdyk was added to the roster to protect the blue line.
-Up front, Jeff Skinner leads the charge alongside Victor Rask and Jordan Staal.
-Sebastian Aho and Elias Lindholm are also major contributors to the stats sheet.
+Up front, Jeff Skinner leads the charge alongside Victor Rask, Justin Williams, and Jordan Staal.
+Sebastian Aho and Teuvo Teravainen are also major contributors to the stats sheet.
 While the task of rising to playoff caliber in the Metropolitan Division may be large, the Carolina Hurricanes are up for the challenge.